sensor-dream/APIVOF/guidelines/list-info/f-packs-in-system-fedora-34.md

 <summary>facter</summary>

 ```
-Из репозитор : fedora
+From repo     : fedora
-Краткое опис : Command and ruby library for gathering system information
+Short desc    : Command and ruby library for gathering system information
 URL          : https://puppetlabs.com/facter
-Лицензия     : ASL 2.0
+License      : ASL 2.0
-Описание     : Facter is a lightweight program that gathers basic node information about the
+Descript     : Facter is a lightweight program that gathers basic node information about the
              : hardware and operating system.
 Facter is especially useful for retrieving
              : things like operating system names, hardware characteristics, IP addresses, MAC
              : addresses, and SSH keys.